iambrainstorming/opinionated_observer/src/economics/ethanol/lca-for-ethanol.md

-# A Rough LCA Analysis of Ethanol
+# An LCA Analysis of Ethanol Production from Maize: Economic and Environmental Implications

 National Average: India’s average maize yield is approximately 3.5 tonnes per hectare.
 Applying the standard conversion, this yields roughly 1,400 liters of ethanol per hectare